collardeau/react-with-state-props/README.md

 default: `false`

-If you don't like the `handlers` key you don't have to use it:
+If you don't want the `actions` key in your state, you don't have to use it:

 ```javascript
 const withState = [